Bad girl art

-Bad girl art is a superheroine artwork style trend that emerged during the 1990s.
+Bad girl art is a superheroine artwork style trend that emerged in the early 1990s, when comics with female antagonists or anti-heroes as lead characters surged in popularity.
+Characters of this style are often depicted in revealing clothing.

 History

 The term "bad girl art" was coined in the 1990s as an allusion – and contrast – to the "good girl art" movement that started in the 1940s, and is used to refer to the trend of femme fatale heroines that started in the early 1990s.
 The "bad girl" art trend was derived from the exaggerated visual styles of the male and female form first used in the late 1980s by artists such as Rob Liefeld and Jim Lee.
 The precursors to the trend were Vampirella, created by Forrest J Ackerman and publisher James Warren in 1969, and Marvel Comics' Elektra, created by Frank Miller in 1981.

 Part of the impetus for the "bad girl" trend may have been attributed to Harris Comics revival of Vampirella.
 As the comic book industry had long held the belief that female-fronted books were not successful, retailers ordered very few issues expecting the Vampirella book to bomb, but due to an influx of longtime Vampirella fans jumping at the chance to read a new series featuring the character this led to a massive spike in prices for back issues.
 This led to Harris Comics debuting the Vengeance of Vampirella to continued commercial success.
 Additional momentum for the trend came about from Lady Death, created by writer Brian Pulido and artist Steven Hughes in 1991.
 Although the Lady Death had amassed a sizable underground following from her appearances in back-up features in Chaos!
 Comics' Evil Ernie, the character's breakout would only occur in January 1994 in the first issue of her self titled ongoing series which like the Vampirella revival was greatly underestimate by retailers leading to a spike in back issue prices and increased orders for subsequent issues.

 Other notable "bad girl" characters in the 1990s include Razor, created by Everette Hartsoe in 1992; Shi, created by Billy Tucci in 1993; Angela, created by Neil Gaiman in 1993; Glory and Avengelyne, created by Rob Liefeld in 1993 and 1995 respectively; and Witchblade, created by Marc Silvestri in 1995.

 "Bad girl" characters dress in revealing costumes, possess shapely physiques, are morally ambiguous, wield supernatural powers or are of a supernatural nature, and have no compunction about killing their enemies.
 The "bad girl" fad even carried influence in more mainstream books like DC Comics ongoing Catwoman series, which while still falling within the aesthetics and stylistic leanings of the Batman family of books, incorporated aspects such as emphasized sexuality and a morally ambiguous heroine.
 Lady Death creator Pulido attributed the success of the Bad Girl style (though disagreeing with name applied) to a kind of synergy which was achieved with Lady Death, Shi, and Vampirella being released within such close proximity of each other.